ra559/cis106/_labs/lab4.md

   * Video [here](https://youtu.be/GhNYOWEc5qc)

 > **Note:**
-> Questions 1 AND 2 are worth 50 points.
-Question 3 has no grade.
-Question 4 and 5 are worth 50 points.
-So each question here is worth 25 points.
-In the video, I only complete question 1, 2 and 3.
-You have to do question 4 and 5 on your own.
-Your final exam will include questions similar to 4 and 5.
+> Your final exam will include questions similar to 4 and 5.
 I will answer questions 4 and 5 during class after the due date for this lab has expired.

 ## Question 1 | Moving around the file system